After rebuke, top U.S. general says joining Trump church walk during protests was 'mistake'

 Esper told a Pentagon news conference more than a week ago that he regretted using the word “battlespace” to describe protest sites around the United States and said he was unaware that the church visit was going to be a “photo op.”

-He also publicly stated that he did not support the use of the Insurrection Act, which would allow Trump to mobilize active duty troops to crack down on protests.
+He also publicly stated he did not support the use of the Insurrection Act, which would allow Trump to mobilize active duty troops to crack down on protests.
 Reuters has reported that Trump came closer to deploying active duty troops than thought and yelled at Esper after that news conference.

 In his address on Thursday, Milley stressed the need for members of the military to stay out of politics.